Voltane-EU/async-sync-tools/README.md

-# djdantic
+# async-tools

-A utility library to integrate and use pydantic with the django orm.
-This package includes optional sentry integration using `sentry-tools`.
+A utility library for using async code in sync and vice versa.

 ## TL;DR

-`pip install djdantic`
+`pip install async-tools`